Chris Shivers: Career

 Shivers has twenty-two career Bud Light Cup Series (BLC) and Built Ford Tough Series (BFTS) wins.
-The BLC was the name of the PBR’s elite series from 1994 to 2002.
-The BFTS was the name from 2003 to 2017.
+The BLC was the name of the PBR's elite series from 1994 through 2002.
+The BFTS was the name from 2003 through 2017.

-Shivers has recorded the following history-making firsts: the first PBR bull rider to win more than $300,000 in prize money in one year (1998); the first PBR bull rider to reach the $1 million mark (2001), the $2 million mark (2003) and the $3 million mark (2006); the first PBR bull rider to register 13 90-point rides in one season (1998); the highest marked ride in PBR history (96.5 points - twice) [a record later broken by Jose Vitor Leme]; and the first bull rider to win three consecutive Bud Light Cup events (2000).
+Shivers has recorded the following history-making firsts: the first PBR bull rider to win more than $300,000 in prize money in one year (1998); the first PBR bull rider to reach the $1 million mark (2001), the $2 million mark (2003) and the $3 million mark (2006); the first PBR bull rider to register 13 90-point rides in one season (1998); the highest marked ride in PBR history (96.5 points - twice) (a record later broken by José Vitor Leme); and the first bull rider to win three consecutive Bud Light Cup events (2000).

-Shivers is the second man to win multiple PBR world titles, after Adriano Moraes (1994, 2001).
+Shivers is the second man to win multiple PBR world titles, after Adriano Morães (1994, 2001).

 Shivers rode with a cowboy hat for most of his career.
-However, after a wreck fractured his nose at the 2009 BFTS season opening event in Baltimore, Maryland, he rode with a helmet for the remainder of his career.
+However, after a wreck fractured his nose at the 2009 BFTS season opening event in Baltimore, Maryland, he rode with a helmet and face mask for the remainder of his career.
 He had suffered multiple head and facial injuries throughout his career, but only made a helmet a permanent part of his riding gear after this specific injury.